ivaandrey/portfolio/pages/artificial_trainer_project/artificial_trainer.md

 ## Artificial Trainer - AI Real-Time Squat Coach ##

-Throughout my engineering career, I’ve aimed to support others in STEM by sharing knowledge and mentorship.
+Throughout my engineering career, **I’ve aimed to support others in STEM by sharing knowledge and mentorship**.
 I had the privilege of guiding two outstanding B.Sc. students in their final-year project at Braude College of Engineering (Karmiel).
 This project merged algorithmic thinking and computer vision with deep learning—fields.

 **🏆 The project received a final mark of 96.**